Why Coffee Origin Tours?

 - facilitating communication with buyers, so that sellers understand the needs of a market and so buyers understand the needs of their sellers.

-Setting Goals for the Activity
+Setting Goals for the Tour

 Planning for the coffee origin tour should begin at least one year in advance.
 There are many strategic decisions that must be made and logistics to organize.
 Time must be allowed to advertise and invite travelers on the trip.
 Some may already have commitments if approached with less than a few months’ notice.